beardedtim/bible-study/README.md

 npm install
 # If this is your first time,
 # you will need to prepare the DB
+# This will not exit and once it prints
+# "done", wait 5 seconds then ctrl + c
 node init.js
 # You can then run the system in production
 node index.js